AdobeDocs/app-builder/src/pages/guides/application_state.md

 - Files supports sharing data via presigned-url, State supports setting expirations.
 - As a rule of thumb if you expect your data to grow larger than 100KBs go with Files, otherwise use State.

+Please refer to the [feature matrix](#feature-matrix) for a detailed comparison.

 ## State

 *We've just released a [new State version](https://github.com/adobe/aio-lib-state/releases/tag/4.0.0) built on top of our own storage service.
 [Legacy State](https://github.com/adobe/aio-lib-state/tree/3.x) (< v4.0, based on CosmosDB) is still available, but we strongly advise new users to use the latest library version to avoid migrating later.
-We will be sending out migration steps for existing customers soon.*
+We will be sending out migration steps for existing customers soon.
+The [feature matrix](#feature-matrix) provides a detailed comparison of both versions.*

 ***How is my data stored?***